Petronius of Bologna: Life

 According to Gennadius, Petronius died during the reign of Emperor Theodosius II and Valentinian III, i. e., before 450.

 Veneration

-In the twelfth century appeared a legendary life of the saint, whose relics were discovered in 1141.
+In the twelfth century appeared a legendary life of Petronius, whose relics were discovered in 1141.
 Shortly afterwards a church was erected in his honour at Bologna; a second, San Petronio Basilica, planned on a large seal, was begun in 1390.
 In 2000, his relics were moved from Santo Stefano to the Basilica of San Petronio.

-The feast of St. Petronius is celebrated on 4 October.

-In iconography, he is depicted as a bishop holding a model of Bologna in his hand.
+The Catholic Church celebrates the feast of Saint Petronius on 4 October.
+In iconography, Petronius is depicted as a bishop holding a model of Bologna in his hand.